 Integrated Graduate Program in Physical and Engineering Biology (IGPPEB)

-The BBS Program, in conjunction with the Yale School of Engineering and Applied Science and the Yale Department of Physics, have created the brand new Integrated Graduate Program in Physical and Engineering Biology (IGPPEB).
-This exciting initiative will train a new cadre of scientists who excel at applying quantitative reasoning and methods to biological problems and who possess the biological sophistication to identify and analyze cutting-edge life-science questions.
+The BBS Program, in conjunction with the Yale School of Engineering and Applied Science and the Yale Department of Physics, have created the Integrated Graduate Program in Physical and Engineering Biology (IGPPEB).
+This initiative trains a new cadre of scientists who excel at applying quantitative reasoning and methods to biological problems and who possess the biological sophistication to identify and analyze cutting-edge life-science questions.

 Innovative components of the IGPPEB include a balance of students from physical and biological backgrounds; reciprocal peer tutoring in "boot camp"-style courses that will establish a common mathematical/physical and biological language; students learning together and from each other in introductory courses ("Biological Physics", "Biological Systems and Processes", and "Integrated Workshop"); an emphasis on the importance of computational approaches via introductory and advanced classes in computation and simulation; and joint mentoring by faculty from physics, engineering, and biology backgrounds.
 Please visit the IGPPEB Website for more information.